-The American legal system is comprised of two very different types of cases, civil and criminal.
+The American legal system addresses the wrongdoings that people commit with two different types of cases: civil and criminal.
 Crimes are generally offenses against the state (even if the immediate harm is done to an individual), and are accordingly prosecuted by the state.
-Civil cases on the other hand, are typically disputes between individuals regarding the legal duties and responsibilities they owe to one another.
+Civil cases on the other hand, typically involve disputes between individuals regarding the legal duties and responsibilities they owe to one another.
 These cases are adjudicated through civil lawsuits.
 Although there is some overlap, there are several ways in which you can tell the differences between a criminal case and a civil case.

 Here are some of the key differences between a criminal case and a civil case:

-- Crimes are considered offenses against the state, or society as a whole.
-That means that even though one person might murder another person, murder itself is considered an offense to everyone in society.
+That means that even though one person might murder a particular person, murder itself is considered an offense to everyone in society.
 Accordingly, crimes against the state are prosecuted by the state, and the prosecutor (not the victim) files the case in court as a representative of the state.
 If it were a civil case, then the wronged party would file the case.

-- A defendant in a criminal case is entitled to an attorney, and if he or she can't afford one, the state must provide an attorney.
-A defendant in a civil case don't have the right to an attorney, so if they can't afford one, they'll have to represent themselves.
+A defendant in a criminal case is entitled to an attorney, and if they can't afford one, the state must provide an attorney.
+Defendants in a civil case don't have the right to an attorney, so if they can't afford one, they'll have to represent themselves.

-- The protections afforded to defendants under criminal law are considerable (such as the protection against illegal searches and seizures under the 4th Amendment).
-Many of these well known protections are not available to a defendant in a civil case.
+The protections afforded to defendants under criminal law are considerable (such as the protection against illegal searches and seizures under the Fourth Amendment).
+Many of these well known protections aren't available to a defendant in a civil case.

-The Same Conduct Can Produce Civil and Criminal Liability
+The Same Conduct Can Result in Civil and Criminal Liability